Appointment New Patient Appointment or 214-645-8000

 • Cryoablation, which uses extreme cold

 Our state-of-the-art ablation labs feature 3D electroanatomic mapping to provide detailed, real-time visualization of arrhythmias during diagnostic and interventional procedures.
-This advanced technology significantly reduces our patients’ radiation exposure during evaluation and treatments.
+This advanced technology not only improves patient outcomes but also significantly reduces our patients’ radiation exposure during evaluation and treatments.

 Cardiac Ablation Propagation Map

 A “propagation map” uses the channel for reentry or circular activity similar to a rotor.
-By identifying and targeting this specific area, we were able to immediately terminate the arrhythmia within seconds by ablation.
-The patient no longer suffers from VT and was able to stop using the drugs causing side effects.
+By identifying and targeting this specific area, we were able to terminate the arrhythmia within seconds by ablation.
+The patient no longer suffers from ventricular tachycardia (VT) and was able to stop using the drugs that were causing side effects.

 Cardiac ablation treats arrhythmias that are not being properly controlled by medications.
-Some types of arrhythmia can be life-threatening; the types of arrhythmias and other heart conditions we treat with cardiac ablation include:
+Some types of arrhythmias can be life-threatening; others are annoying.
+The types of arrhythmias and other heart conditions we treat with cardiac ablation include:

 Pre-Procedure Details

-The surgeon provides specific instructions to the patient before the ablation procedure and explains risks such as bleeding, infection, or adverse reaction to anesthesia.
+The cardiac electrophysiologist provides specific instructions to the patient before the ablation procedure and explains risks such as bleeding, infection, and adverse reaction to anesthesia.

-Patients also meet with the anesthesiologist before the surgery to review their medical history.
+Patients also meet with the anesthesiologist the day of the surgery to review their medical history and to develop an anesthesia plan for the procedure.
 Patients should not eat after midnight the night before the surgery.

-On the day of surgery, a nurse reviews the patient’s charts to make sure there are no problems.
+On the day of the surgery, a nurse reviews the patient’s chart to make sure there are no concerns.

 The anesthesiologist then starts a local anesthesia IV, and the patient is taken to the operating room.
-The procedure begins once the anesthesia is in effect.
+The procedure begins once the anesthesia takes effect.

 Procedure Details

-When the procedure is complete, all catheters and guidewires are removed, and the small incision is closed with stitches.
+When the procedure is complete, all catheters and guidewires are removed, and the small incision is closed with manual pressure, stitches, or a special closure device.

 Post-Procedure Details

 After the procedure, patients are taken to the postoperative recovery area and monitored.
-Pain is likely, and pain medication is given as needed.
+Pain medication is given as needed.
+Most patients go home on the day of the procedure.

 As one of the nation’s top academic medical centers, UT Southwestern offers a number of clinical trials aimed at improving the outcomes of patients with cardiovascular disease.

-Our Heart Rhythm Management team is involved in numerous trials of new treatments and devices, which means our patients have the first available access to novel technologies such as next-generation pacemakers and defibrillators.
+Our heart rhythm management team is involved in numerous trials of new treatments and devices, which means our patients have first access to novel technologies such as next-generation ablation devices, mapping systems, pacemakers, and defibrillators.